hedi0/Attendance-App/README.md

 in the Software withon rights
-to use, copy, mistribute, sublicense, and/o sell copies of  Sofwar,whom the Software is furnished to  ubject to fo
+to use, copy, mistribute, sublicense, and/o sell copies of  Sofwar,whom the Software is furnished to  ubject to f
 Thl

-THE S, WIT